The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Currently the project has not yet a way to welcome volunteers but the information for that will be published here.

-New team members are needed because with around 50 software and content components that will update over time the project is expected to have a limited shelf life of around 12 months and without maintenance the project will need to be archived then.
+New team members are needed because, with around 50 software and content components that will be updated over time, the project is expected to have a limited shelf life of around 12 months and without maintenance the project will need to be archived then.